brijr/payload-ab/README.md

 This approach gives content editors full control over which items have A/B variants, making the testing process more intentional and focused.

-### 3. Using A/B variants in your frontend
+### 3. Using A/B variants in your frontend with Next.js 15+ App Router

-Here's an example of how to use the A/B variants in a Next.js application with PostHog:
+Here's an example of how to use the A/B variants in a Next.js 15+ application with PostHog:

 ```typescript
 // middleware.ts